saarang1995/ElectionBlockChain/README.md

 (Will allow us to connect to the blockchain network)

 4. Add Solidity language package in the code Editor: Visual Studio code.

+# Note:
+For cleaner project repository I have excluded node_modules.
+Please run "npm install" when you download the Electionblockchain project.